This article was first featured on Fine Gardening magazine.

-My favorite spot is a narrow strip on the north side of the house where my husband built a stone path and a gate, there I planted hydrangeas, hostas, azaleas, clematis, ferns and a white bleeding heart.
+My favorite spot is a narrow strip on the north side of the house where my husband built a stone path and a gate; there, I planted hydrangeas, hostas, azaleas, clematis, ferns, and a white bleeding heart.
 Surprisingly to me, this red rose bush thrives in this shady area.

 Every now and then I have 'spontaneous' plants growing in my garden, thankfully, I think, for the birds who carry their seeds, some sees them only as weeds but I see beyond that, I see their textures, colors and beautiful shapes, and I let them be.